NCAA Women's Div. II Basketball Tournament Glance

 |At Philadelphia

-U. of the Sciences-Le Moyne-St. Thomas Aquinas winner vs. Bentley-Saint Anselm winner, 7 p.m.
+U. of the Sciences-Le Moyne winner vs. Bentley-Saint Anselm winner, 7 p.m.

 |Midwest Region